In this lab, students will carry out measurements and calculations to determine whether a bowling ball will sink or float in water.

 For the Student

-Will a bowling ball sink or float in water?
+Will the bowling ball sink or float in water?

 Obtain a bowling ball.
 Devise a method to determine whether a bowling ball will sink or float in water.
+Write your method in the space below so that another person could follow your steps and get the same results.
 Record all measurements that you make in a data table.

-So will a bowling ball sink or float in water?
-Explain.
+So will the bowling ball sink or float in water?
+Explain how you came to this conclusion.